microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 cp src/workshop/.env.sample src/workshop/.env
 ```

 Then edit the file `src/workshop/.env` to provide the Project Connection String.
-You can find this string in the AI Foundry portal in the Overview page for your Project `agent-project` (look in in the Project details section).
+You can find this string in the AI Foundry portal in the Overview page for your Project `agent-project` (look in the Project details section).